-Figure 1: Meadowbank AWAR Shooting Zone Figures 2 a & b: AWAR Road Alignment
+Figure 1: Meadowbank AWAR Shooting Zone Figure 2: AWAR Road A Alignme ent

 LIST OF APPENDICES

 Appendix A: AWAR Safety Rules

 SECTION 1 • ROAD OPERATION

 The All Weather Access Road (AWAR) connects Baker Lake to the Meadowbank Complex.
 The AWAR is a 110 km private road built with an 8.2 m running surface.
 It is composed of nine (9) steel single lane bridges and culverts.
 The route traverses lands administered by the Hamlet of Baker Lake, CIRNAC (Crown lands) and the KivIA (Inuit Owned Lands).
 The land tenure along the route is broken down as follows: